MSNBC ‘Morning Joe’ hosts fire back at Trump Twitter blasts

 NEW YORK (AP) — “Morning Joe” hosts Joe Scarborough and Mika Brzezinski said Friday that President Donald Trump lied about their December encounter in a tweet and that his “unhealthy obsession” with their program doesn’t serve his mental health or the country well.

-They planned to appear on their show an hour after its 6 a.m. start to discuss the issue, colleague Willie Geist said.

-His colleagues warmed up for him, with panelist Donnie Deutsch calling the president “a vulgar human being.”
+Trump tweeted Friday that he watched “Morning Joe” for the first time in a long time.
+“Bad show,” he wrote.

-For their part, the hosts said they had known Trump for more than a decade and have “fond memories” of their relationship.
+The hosts, who also co-bylined a column that was posted on The Washington Post’s website on Friday, said they had known Trump for more than a decade and have “fond memories” of their relationship, but that he’s changed in the past two years.
 They were at Trump’s Mar-a-Lago estate in Florida shortly before the New Year in December to encourage Trump to give them an interview.

+Brzezinski, who said she’s alarmed at how the president deals with women who disagree with him, said she believed her teasing about a Post story about fake Time magazine covers with Trump’s face hanging at his golf facilities is what precipitated the latest Twitter attack.

+“It is unbelievably alarming that this president is so easily played, he is easily played by a cable news host,” she said.
+“What does that say to our allies?
+What does that say to our enemies?”

 They said Trump was lying about Brzezinski having a face-lift, although “she did have a little skin under her chin tweaked.”

+Trump, in his Friday tweet, directly contradicted that claim.
+“He called me to stop a National Enquirer article,” Trump wrote.
+“I said no!”

+A recent New Yorker magazine article detailed a close relationship between Trump and David Pecker, chief executive of the Enquirer’s parent company, and how the supermarket tabloid has lauded Trump and printed damaging articles about his political opponents.

-Their program and Trump have had a tortured relationship.
-They were criticized by some for being too close to Trump during the campaign and giving his candidacy an early boost, but have turned sharply against him.
+“Morning Joe” and Trump have had a tortured relationship.
+The hosts were criticized by some for being too close to Trump during the campaign and giving his candidacy an early boost, but have turned sharply against him.
 Brzezinski in recent weeks has wondered whether Trump was mentally ill and said the country under his presidency “does feel like a developing dictatorship.”

-The hosts said in the Post column that they’ve noticed a change in Trump’s behavior over the past few years that left them neither shocked nor insulted by the Thursday tweet.
+The hosts said that they’ve noticed a change in Trump’s behavior over the past few years that left them neither shocked nor insulted by the Thursday tweet.

-“The Donald Trump we knew before the campaign was a flawed character but one who still seemed capable of keeping his worst instincts in check,” they wrote.
+“The guy who is in the White House now is not the guy we know,” Scarborough said.

 Trump on Thursday had launched a crude Twitter attack on the brains, looks and temperament of Brzezinski, drawing bipartisan howls of outrage and leaving fellow Republicans beseeching him: Stop, please just stop.